Blackhawks-Oilers stream: 2020 NHL Stanley Cup Qualifiers

-NBC’s coverage of the NHL’s Return to Play continues with Monday’s Stanley Cup Qualifier matchup between the Blackhawks and Oilers.
-Coverage begins at 10:30 p.m.
+NBC’s coverage of the NHL’s Return to Play continues with Friday’s Stanley Cup Qualifier matchup between the Blackhawks and Oilers.
+Coverage begins at 6:45 p.m.
 ET on NBCSN.
-Watch the Blackhawks-Oilers Game 2 stream at 10:30 p.m.
+Watch the Blackhawks-Oilers stream at 6:45 p.m.
 ET on the NBC Sports app by clicking here.

-Connor McDavid scored 2:34 into the game to give Edmonton the early lead before Chicago scored four straight goals – two by captain Jonathan Toews – to take a 4-1 lead after the first period.
-Rookie Dominik Kubalik was the story the rest of the way.
+Trailing 3-2 with under six minutes to go in regulation, the Blackhawks tied the game on rookie Matthew Highmore’s goal and then captain Jonathan Toews scored his second goal of the game with 1:16 remaining in the 3rd period which gave Chicago the comeback win.

-While Toews, Patrick Kane, McDavid and Leon Draisaitl all found the score sheet, it was Kubalik who made the headlines.
-The Calder Trophy finalist, who led all rookies with 30 goals during the regular season, set an NHL record for most points (5) in a playoff debut.
+A loss in this game would send the Oilers home from the bubble for the offseason, while the rest of the postseason will go on in their arena as Rogers Place will host the remaining Western Conference games and both Conference Finals and then the Stanley Cup Final.

 WHAT: Chicago Blackhawks vs. Edmonton Oilers